Our obsession with quantity over quality is making our lives feel empty

 If we wish, both as individuals and as a society, to live in the latter, the first step is to stop counting everything.
 Rather than being concerned with the number of followers we have on Twitter or Linkedin, or the number of butts we have in college classroom seats, we might want to begin by asking about the qualities of the people who follow us and whom we follow or the features of education that generate responsible citizens and a healthy society.

 When it comes to networking, before following someone or being pleased that we were followed, we should ask questions like: Do we have similar interests?
 Does person X have views different from my own that challenge me to think in new ways?
-Is it, perhaps, better to have five followers make me think than 5,000 who only follow me because I followed them or because we have the same political views?
+Is it, perhaps, better to have five followers who make me think than 5,000 who only follow me because I followed them or because we have the same political views?
 If we were to emphasize the quality of connections in our networks, we might have far fewer numbers, but the strength of those networks would be stronger and our interactions with people across those networks would become a foundation for supporting interdependence and meaningful communication.

 J.W.
 Traphagan is a Professor in Human Dimensions of Organizations at the University of Texas at Austin.
 His most recent book is Embracing Uncertainty: Future Jazz, That 13th Century Buddhist Monk, and the Invention of Cultures.
 Follow him on Twitter @John_Traphagan.